-We sponsor a child through World Vision.
+- Sponsor a child or donate to organizations affecting change in these areas.We sponsor a child through World Vision.
 There are other organizations working in those areas who I have not worked with personally.

 - Be a Halloween grinch – draw the shades, turn off the porch lights, don’t answer the door, and enjoy as many pieces of your ethically sourced dark chocolate morsels as you desire (this is what I will be doing – sorry kids!)

-Halloween Trick or Treat Bags
+Crochet Trick or Treat Bag Pattern

 Please visit my Resources page to see why I recommend these tools and to see other recommendations.

 - US-Size J/10 Crochet Hook or US-size I/9

-1 skein medium weight yarn (at least 170 yd)
+- 1 skein medium weight yarn (at least 170 yd)

-Partial skein of contrasting color
+- Partial skein of contrasting color

-Large Eye Tapestry Needle (my go to needles on Amazon
+- Large Eye Tapestry Needle (my go to needles on Amazon)

-Heart bag: 8.5” x 8.5”
+Heart Trick or Treat bag: 8.5” x 8.5”

 I worked the c2c with double crochets using 5 and 2 instead of 6 and 3.
 (Chain 5 to start a new row and chain 2 to start a new block)